 - a.
-As discussed in Section IV above, all potential biological related impacts would be less than significant with implementation of the biological resources mitigation measures.
-As identified in Section V above, no known historically sensitive sites or structures, archaeological or paleontological resources, sites or unique geological features have been identified within the project site.
-In the event archaeological artifacts are found, a standard condition of approval would be incorporated into the project.
-Impacts would be less than significant with the incorporation of the biological resources mitigation measures and standard condition of approval related to cultural resources. - b.
+As discussed in Section IV above, all potential biological related impacts would be less than significant with implementation of a biological resources mitigation measure.
+As identified in Section V above, lithic scatter has been identified within the project site outside of the proposed development area.
+In the event additional archaeological artifacts are found, a standard condition of approval would be incorporated into the project.
+Impacts would be less than significant with the incorporation of the biological resources mitigation measure, cultural resources mitigation measure, standard condition of approval related to cultural resources as well as implementation of mitigation measure TRI-1. - b.
 The project does not have impacts that are individually limited, but cumulatively considerable.
 Potential air quality, greenhouse gas emissions, hydrology, and traffic impacts are discussed in the respective sections above.
 The project would also increase the demands for public services to a limited extent, increase traffic and air pollutions, all of which contribute to cumulative effects when future development in Napa Valley is considered.
-Cumulative impacts of these issues are discussed in the project's Greenhouse Gas Voluntary Best Management Practices including but not limited to: installation of rooftop solar panels; exceeding Title 24 energy efficiency standards: Build to CALGREEN Tier 2 (cave); solar hot water heating; energy conserving lighting; energy star roof/living roof/cool roof; installation of water efficient fixtures; application of low impact development; installation of water efficient landscape; site design which minimizes tree removal and grading.
+Cumulative impacts of these issues are discussed in previous sections of this Initial Study, wherein the impact from an increase in air pollution is being addressed as discussed in the project's Greenhouse Gas Voluntary Best Management Practices including but not limited to: installation of rooftop solar panels; solar hot water heating; installation of energy conserving lighting and water efficient fixtures; recycle 75 percent of all waste; compost 75 percent of food and garden material; project design which minimizes grading and tree removal; educate staff on sustainable practices; and minimize vehicle miles traveled by having no visitors or marketing events at the winery.
+The existing vineyard is already certified Napa Green Land, utilizes 70 to 80 percent cover crop, and retains biomass removed via pruning and thinning via chipping the material and reusing it rather than burning on-site.